ebzzry/ebzzry.github.io/lambda-calculus.md

 (λz.zab)(λxy.y) ≡ (λz.zab)F = Fab = b
 ```

-We need a function that takes a pair, then creates a new pair, wherein
+You need a function that takes a pair, then creates a new pair, wherein
 the first element is the successor of the second element.

 ```